 Photo via freepik.com

-Outsourcing or hiring freelancers in different sectors such as IT, healthcare, and accounting among others will continue to increase this year.
+Outsourcing or hiring freelancers in different sectors such as IT, healthcare, and accounting among others will continue to be one of the trends shaping businesses this year.
 According to Statista, the global outsourcing market add up to $88.9 billion and is expected to hold steady this 2018.
 Outsourcing has become a favourable business solution to a range of businesses due to reduced costs, convenience, and the availability to work with top professionals across the globe.
 Video chatting, project management, and file sharing platforms have made it convenient for both employers and outsourced workers to work together remotely.
 Despite the rise of automation technology, the 2017 Global Services Location Index presents that outsourcing will continue but would shift to higher-level tasks that cannot be automated such as healthcare professionals.

 Ready to launch your own tech startup?
 Let us help you!
 Learn how Cloud Employee works, see our Developer Pricing Guide, or talk to us.
 You can hire dedicated offshore developers with us across many technologies.